fbpx

 Why wait until after work to go to the pub?

-Concerned about lunchtime drinking affecting your afternoon?
-Don’t worry, they also have an artisan coffee area so you can save the beers until the end of your day.
+If you are concerned about lunchtime drinking affecting your afternoon productivity, fear not as they also have an artisan coffee area so you can save the beers until the end of your day.
 Just imagine, working and then drinking, all without having to leave the one place – sounds pretty ideal to us.

 Black Sheep Coffee

-As a bonus 6th option, we thought we’d highlight another coffee shop that’s right here in The Sidings and is inspiring local influencers to create reels showing how to find it and the benefits of working out of Black Sheep.
+Our final selection is one of our favourite coffee shops and is right here in The Sidings, plus it’s inspiring local influencers to create reels showing how to find it and the benefits of working out of Black Sheep.

-Not only do they have comfy seating, they are innovators in the coffee industry, so you know the drinks will be next level.
+Not only do they have comfy seating, but they are innovators in the coffee industry, so you know the drinks will be at the next level.
 But we cannot suggest them without mentioning the Norwegian waffles – if you get peckish whilst working, these are perfect!

 HEY, Our AI says you might like these too